danielsaidi/website_danielsaidi/collections/_posts/2018/2018-02-15-codable_magic.md

 ## Disclaimer

-The protocol and implementations in this post are fictional representations of a real world domain model that I work with.
+The models in this post are fictional representations of a real world domain model of mine.
+If they seem too simple or if there are bugs, it's because the code was only written for this post.

 ## Model